ufuk/notify-by-script/README.md

 ### Preparing notification content

 Notify by Script waits in hope a script that results with a JSON object which contains two fields: `title` and `message`.
-This values will be used for creating notifications for you.
+These values will be used for creating notifications for you.

 ```
 (function () {